Abby Costin

 Save money on cross-zone traffic in AWS with Kubernetes

 Spreading workloads across multiple AZs is a foundational best practice for applications that need high availability and resilience against isolated failures.
-In AWS, every byte of data that traverses the boundary of an AZ incurs a charge (at the time of publishing they are charging approximately $0.01 per gigabyte).
+However, in AWS, this feature comes with a cost: every byte of data that traverses the boundary of an AZ incurs a charge (at the time of publishing they are charging approximately $0.01 per gigabyte).
 Cross zone traffic doesn’t become a huge concern until you’re running Kubernetes at scale in multi-zone environments.
 Kubernetes's native load balancing means these inter-zone data transfers can quickly snowball into a significant and unpredictable operational expense with substantial financial implications.

 Beyond the bill, organizations also grapple with a lack of visibility and control.
 Without monitoring in place, it’s easy to land in a situation where your bill skyrockets, but you have no idea which workload caused it or which team to talk to about it.